kschan0214/QSM_Consensus_Paper_Example_Code/README.md

 ## Introduction

-*A similar document can also be found in the supplementary material of the paper and the scripts are also shared with the data.
-This repository serves as  an on-going site to provide update on the QSM recon processing with the concensus paper data.*
+*This document can also be found in the supplementary material of the paper and the scripts are also shared with the data.
+This repository serves as an on-going site to provide update and version control on the QSM recon processing with the concensus paper data.*

 The example codes implemented QSM reconstruction using the SEPIA framework.
 The example codes can be divided into two main sections: